How to Use the START/STOPP Criteria for Medication Reconciliation and Deprescribing in Hospice Care: 10 Case Studies

 Case Study 10: A 79-year-old man with renal failure and anemia

-Meet Mr. J, a 79-year-old man who was admitted to hospice care with renal failure and anemia.
+Meet Mr. J, a 79-year-old man who was admitted to hospice care with and anemia.
 He has a prognosis of less than 6 months to live, and his main goal of care is to avoid dialysis and blood transfusions.

 His current medication list includes: